c4tom/DreamDevBox/docs/maintenance/remove-the-devilbox.rst

    * :ref:`howto_add_project_hosts_entry_on_mac`
    * :ref:`howto_add_project_hosts_entry_on_win`

-Remove Devilbox CA from your browser
+Remove DreamDevBox CA from your browser
 ------------------------------------

-Remove the Devilbox CA from your browser
+Remove the DreamDevBox CA from your browser

 .. seealso::